-90. The Working Group has emphasized the need for the secretariat to further strengthen its work with regard to promoting dialogue between requested and requesting States, building trust and confidence and nurturing and further
+96. The Working Group has emphasized the need for the Secretariat to further strengthen its work with regard to promoting dialogue between requesting and requested States, building trust and confidence and nurturing and further strengthening political will in ensuring asset recovery, including in its work with other intergovernmental organizations and in the context of the Group of 20.